firstbatchxyz/dkn-l2-oracle/README.md

 ### Registration

-To serve oracle requests, you must first register as your desired oracle type, i.e. `generator` or `validator`.
+To serve oracle requests, you **MUST** first register as your desired oracle type, i.e. `generator` or `validator`.
 These are handled by the registration commands `register` and `unregister` which accepts multiple arguments to register at once.
 You can then see your registrations with `registrations` command.

 Here is an example: